-Look for an Anymail error message in your web browser or console (running Django in dev mode) or in your server error logs.
-If you see something like "invalid API key" or "invalid email address", that's probably 90% of what you'll need to know to solve the problem.
+Look for an Anymail error message in your console (running Django in dev mode) or in your server error logs.
+If you see something like "invalid API key" or "invalid email address", that's often a big first step toward being able to solve the problem.